Q: How long does it take to enable DNSSEC on a zone?

 A: Until the zone is securely delegated at the registrar (i.e. DS record is published), the DNS resolvers do not expect the zone to be signed—therefore, it is safe to modify any DNSSEC-related zone configuration and conduct testing.

 Before providing the DS record to the registrar, make sure DNSSEC has been enabled for the time necessary for all resolvers to expire records for the zone before DNSSEC was enabled.
-The SOA record minimum-TTL value specifies the required time in seconds (see nx_ttl for zone in NS1 API).
+The SOA record minimum-TTL value specifies the required time in seconds (see nx_ttl for the zone in NS1 API).

 After the DS record has been published in the delegation, you should avoid disabling DNSSEC on the zone as this would lead to DNSSEC validation errors.

 Q: Do delegation signer (DS) records expire?

-A: DS records are published in the parent zone and are included in the response as a part of the delegation.
-The records have no explicit expiration but also need to have associated signature which can expire.
+A: DS records are published in the parent zone and included in the response as a part of the delegation.
+The records have no explicit expiration but also need to have an associated signature that can expire.
 As the records exist in the parent zone, their signatures are maintained and updated by the operator of the parent zone, in most cases by the TLD registry.

-A: If you require a DNSSEC-signed zone to be served by NS1, NS1 must be the only DNS provider for that zone.
+If using the NS1 Connect platform, you cannot use a zone that NS1 manages and secures via DNSSEC at another provider.
+NS1 must be the only DNS provider for that zone.